-CAUTION: These sources produce intense ultraviolet, visible, and infrared radiation.
+CAUTION These sources produce intense ultraviolet radiation.
 Always wear adequate eye and skin protection when operating the system.
 Refer to Table 8 for Newport recommended safety options.

-- 2. Open the shutter of the Sol3A simulator and observe the reading. - 3.
-Without changing any of the knob adjustments, adjust the ladder chain (Z-adjust) to obtain a maximum reading on the cell.
+- 2. Open the shutter of the UV solar simulator and observe the reading. - 3.
+Without changing any of the knob adjustments, adjust the ladder chain (Z-adjust) to obtain a maximum reading on the UV detector.